cdl-geneseo/geneseo-dictionary/U/Up-the-butt.md

 # Up the butt

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Up the butt

 Created by  Unknown User (kmh28), last modified by  Jack Katz on May 07, 2022

 (adj) In plentiful amounts&quot;I have papers up-the-butt until the end of the semester.&quot;Source: Source: Geneseo Dictionary 2006.
 Nicodemi